starkinfra/sdk-python/README.md

 print(webhook)
 ```

-### Delete a webhook
+### Delete a webhook subscription

-You can also delete a specific webhook by its id.
+You can also delete a specific webhook subscription by its id.

 ```python
 import starkinfra